For students currently in grades 9–12

 Reykjavík & the Golden Circle — 3 days

 Dive right into your program with a swim in Iceland’s most famous geothermal pool, the Blue Lagoon.
-Get to know your group during an in-depth orientation in Reykjavík, experience interactive science exhibits at the Perlan or explore the ruins of a Viking household excavated beneath the city streets at the Settlement Exhibition.
-From the futuristic, glass-walled Harpa concert hall and harborfront to the many local eateries and cutting-edge historical museums, take time to explore the sights of this colorful and welcoming capital city that is home to a third of Iceland’s population.
-Head out to the Golden Circle and join an expert guide to look into the inner workings of an ultramodern geothermal plant that provides much of Reykjavík’s energy and hear how Iceland is at the forefront of the sustainable power movement, with 85 percent of its energy derived from renewable sources.
+Get to know your group during an in-depth orientation in Reykjavík, experience interactive exhibits at the Perlan, or explore the ruins of a Viking household excavated beneath the city streets at the Settlement Exhibition.
+From the futuristic, glass-walled Harpa concert hall and harborfront to the many local eateries and cutting-edge historical museums, take time to explore this colorful and welcoming capital city that is home to a third of Iceland’s population.
+Head out to the Golden Circle and join an expert guide to look into the inner workings of the geothermal plant that provides much of Reykjavík’s energy.
 Then continue on to Geysir, home to the earliest geyser known to Europeans—where boiling water can rocket up to 210 feet in the air.
 Cap your Golden Circle exploration at iconic Gullfoss, a thundering waterfall that appears to vanish into the earth.

 Reykjavík — 1 day